 Like many newborns, Logan and Connor experienced mild jaundice after birth.
 As the weeks passed, Amy and Nick noticed Connor’s jaundice appeared to resolve, but Logan’s skin and eyes still appeared yellow.
 At nine weeks when Logan’s jaundice still hadn’t gone away, Amy and Nick grew concerned.

 Amy remembers, “The whites of Logan’s eyes had a yellow color to them; they weren’t bright white like his brother’s, and like you would expect to see in a healthy infant.
 With each week that passed, and Logan still looking jaundice, I knew something wasn’t right.”

 Amy’s instincts were correct.
-A series of tests from a pediatrician’s office revealed that a key indicator called bilirubin was elevated – a classic sign that Logan’s liver was not properly functioning.
+Bloodwork ordered from a pediatrician’s office revealed that a key indicator called bilirubin was elevated – a classic sign that Logan’s liver was not properly functioning.

 At this point, Amy and Nick knew they needed a team that specialized in pediatric liver transplants and all the intricacies of helping an infant like Logan.
-And that’s when they found Michigan Medicine.
+And that’s when they were referred to Michigan Medicine.